VenkatagiriRamesh/databricks_medallion_arch/README.md

 ### `src/03_aggregate_to_gold` — Business Aggregates

 - Inner-joins orders with order items on `order_id`
-- Extracts `order_date` from purchase timestamp
+- Extracts `order_date` from the purchase timestamp
 - Computes **daily revenue** (`total_revenue_usd`) and **daily freight** (`total_freight_usd`)
 - Includes validation queries and a revenue trend visualization

 ---

-## 🏛️ Architecture Deep Dive
+## Architecture Deep Dive

 ### Why Medallion Architecture?

-The Medallion Architecture provides a **structured approach** to organizing data in a lakehouse:
+The Medallion Architecture provides a **structured, layered approach** to organizing data in a lakehouse:

 ```
 ┌──────────────┐     ┌──────────────────┐     ┌─────────────────────┐
 │              │     │                  │     │                     │
-│   BRONZE     │────▶│     SILVER       │────▶│       GOLD          │
+│   BRONZE     │────>│     SILVER       │────>│       GOLD          │
 │              │     │                  │     │                     │
 │  Raw data    │     │  Cleaned data    │     │  Business-ready     │
-│  as-is from  │     │  with proper     │     │  aggregates &       │
+│  as-is from  │     │  with proper     │     │  aggregates and     │
 │  source      │     │  types & quality │     │  KPIs               │
 │              │     │  gates           │     │                     │
 └──────────────┘     └──────────────────┘     └─────────────────────┘